GDSC-SGGSCC/Hacktoberfest-22/README.md

 <br>

 ### **Great Work!!!
-You just contributed to an open-source project and learnt to use Git and Github.
+You just contributed to an open-source project and learnt to use Git and GitHub.
 You also got a step closer to complete Hacktoberfest Challenge.** <br>
 **Look for more projects with the "hacktoberfest" label to complete Hacktoberfest'22 and keep contributing to open-source!!!**